wcrp-webserv/project2022/README.md

 project2022 - a project for washoe county republican party will create several sub-projects
-- electioneering
+- electioneering data and processes
--  - voter_website
+- voter_website